Home

 5. Arrange for the person's body to be collected

-If you will be using a funeral director, you can call them, and they will usually come and collect the person's body.
+You can contact the funeral director, if you will be using one.
+They will usually come and collect the person’s body.

 6. Register the person's death